amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

   - /images/angular-2-tutorial-angular-cli-small.png
   - /images/angular-2-tutorial-angular-cli-large.png
 tags:
-  - angular 2
+  - Angular
   - javascript
 categories:
   - Programming
   - Web Development
+  - Angular
 date: 2016-10-01 17:16:03
 updated: 2016-10-01 17:16:03
 ---

-This tutorial gets you off the ground with Angular 2.
+This tutorial gets you off the ground with Angular.
 We are going to use the official CLI (command line) tool to generate boilerplate code.

 # Prerequisites